 The Patricia Letters by Kevin Sampsell

 A collection of fictional letters from an 80-year old Oklahoma man to his future step-daughter.
 Full of southern humor and wisdom.
 Now in its 2nd printing!
-"The Patricia Letters is a mind theater of a true American voice-sincere, subtle, taut, a rarity in the smaller presses these days." --Michael Hemmingson, author of *The Naughty Yard* $3
+"The Patricia Letters is a mind theater of a true American voice-sincere, subtle, taut, a rarity in the smaller presses these days." --Michael Hemmingson, author of *The Naughty Yard* 36 pages, $4

 Let's Start Something Special